kcodeg123/DevBoxPoC/README.md

 For more information, check the official [documentation](https://learn.microsoft.com/en-us/azure/dev-box/how-to-determine-your-quota-usage).
 If needed, you can [request a quota limit increase](https://learn.microsoft.com/en-us/azure/dev-box/how-to-request-quota-increase).

-# Scenario 10: Deploy using Infrastructure as Code
+# Scenario 10: Deploy using Infrastructure as Code (Bicep)

+Bicep IaC to expedite onboarding to Microsoft Dev Box and Azure Deployment Environments.

 The below section is inspired from this [Source](https://github.com/Azure-Samples/Devcenter).